la2050/archive/_projects/2015/t4t-orgs-mobile-makers-space-with-reimagined-resources.md

   realize what their imagination can inspire.
 project_image: 'https://img.youtube.com/vi/XPYx9Zb6q6c/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/XPYx9Zb6q6c'
-'In one to three sentences, please describe your proposal.': >- T4T.org’s Pop-Up Makers’ Spaces using ReImagined Resources will arrive in some of LA’s most underserved communities.
-On a Saturday or Sunday morning a truck will pull up, drop down the sides, set up the tables and future inventors, scientists and researchers, from the local community go to work.
-These children are welcome to create, build and experiment.
-We will bring Laser cutters, 3D Printers and more, all the tools these young inventors need to realize what their imagination can inspire.
 Where will you be working?:
   - County of Los Angeles
   - 'Parks, community centers and Title 1 Schools in LA County.'